juliancheal/cylon-beacon/README.markdown

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for Beacon.
+This repository contains the Cylon BLE adaptor for Beacons.

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon